Isabella Leitch: Life

-She had been employed as a temporary librarian in 1923 at the Rowett Research Institute, but she was soon the director John Boyd Orr's assistant where she spread "the gospel according to Sir John" Her boss moved to lead the United Nations' Food and Agriculture Organization in 1945.
-Leitch said that when she first met her boss he believed that the poor were poor because that was what they "deserved", and it was Leitch that changed his ideas and this in part led to his ideas on nutrition and his 1936 paper, Food, Health and Income.
+She had been employed as a temporary librarian in 1923 at the Rowett Research Institute, but she was soon the director John Boyd Orr's assistant where she spread "the gospel according to Sir John".
+Her boss moved to lead the United Nations' Food and Agriculture Organization in 1945.
+Leitch said that when she first met him, he believed that the poor were poor because that was what they "deserved", and it was Leitch that changed his ideas and this in part led to his ideas on nutrition and his 1936 report, Food, Health and Income.

 In 1949 her ex-boss, John Boyd Orr, was awarded the Nobel Peace Prize for his work on nutrition and she was awarded an OBE.

 In 1959 she was invited to talk in Washington to the International Conference on Scientific Information.
-She created a paper titled The place of analytical and critical reviews in any growing biological science and the service they may render to research which looked at systematic reviews.
+She created a paper titled "The place of analytical and critical reviews in any growing biological science and the service they may render to research", which looked at systematic reviews.
 This is identified as a key paper on the subject.

-In 1964 she and Frank E. Hytten published the The Physiology of Human Pregnancy.
+In 1964 she and Frank E. Hytten published The Physiology of Human Pregnancy.
 The book had emerged after Hytten had approached Leitch for assistance with publishing his work on human breast milk.
 She looked at his work and although she only saw three she recommended that ten be published.
 Hytten and Leitch would meet one evening each week over several years to collate their work together.
 One of the breakthroughs of their work was to show that the weight of mammal young is proportional to the weight of the mother and this is true for blue whales and the smallest of bats.
 Hytten credits Leitch with having the methodology, the contacts and the knowledge to quickly gather the required data.

+Leitch was awarded an honorary doctor of laws degree by her alma mater, the University of Aberdeen in 1965.